Get us in your inbox

 Photograph: Shutterstock

 Golfing!
 Fishing!
 Beaches!
 Boating!
-There is oh-so-much-to-do in this beautiful Gulf coast city four hours away from Miami.
+There is oh-so-much-to-do in this beautiful Gulf Coast city four hours away from Miami.
 If there is one thing that all visitors are keen to explore, it's the Dalí.
 Not only is it home to the largest collection of the artist Salvador Dalí's work outside of Europe, but the building itself is a piece of architectural art.
-Also make sure to visit the visually stunning Chihuly Collection, a museum filled with glass sculptures, the historical Sunken Gardens and the often-discussed Bob Graham Sunshine Skyway Bridge (well, you can't actually visit the bridge, but it's certainly something to experience via car).
+Also make sure to visit the visually stunning Chihuly Collection, a museum filled with glass sculptures.
+The historical Sunken Gardens and the often-discussed Bob Graham Sunshine Skyway Bridge are also worth checking out.
+For sports lovers, St. Pete is baseball heaven with spring training games galore.

 Advertising

-There’s no culture shock or sudden change of weather to get used to when visiting this central Florida destination.
-With a thriving Latin population (Tampa is home to the original Cuban sandwich, after all), a balmy year-round climate and a buzzy nightlife scene to rival South Beach, Tampa is the city for Miamians who want to get away but don’t care to stray too far from the comforts of home.
+With a thriving Latin population (Tampa is disputedly the birthplace of the Cuban sandwich), a balmy year-round climate and a buzzy nightlife scene to rival South Beach, Tampa is the city for Miamians who want to get away but don’t care to stray too far from the comforts of home (they even have a swanky Tampa EDITION Hotel).
 Spend some time learning about the area’s storied past either on a walking tour through Ybor City or by paying a visit to the Tampa Bay History Center, which you can access via streetcar for a bonus dose of antiquity.

 A seven-hour drive or 1.5-hour flight up Florida’s east coast will get you to the magical Southern city of Savannah, Georgia.
 Home to a buzzing art scene along with cobblestoned squares, Spanish moss-covered oaks and Gothic-Revival architecture, this coastal destination offers a welcomed change of pace.
 The Perry Lane Hotel strikes a dreamy blend of old and new.
 Book a ghost tour and peruse the centuries-old City Market for local eateries and trinkets to take home.